steinwaywhw/ATS-CMake/doc/source/index.rst

 =====================

 * It uses CMake, which is cross platform.
 * Automatic dependency resolving.
-This is especially useful, and is first supported by this projected.
+This is especially useful, and is first supported by this project.
 * Easy to use.

 :index:`Quick Start`